 If only one number is ending calls without ringing while other numbers work normally, then the issue isn’t with your phone.

 Instead, there are a few things that might be preventing you from connecting to this one particular number, and none of them involve troubleshooting your phone or carrier account.

-If you try from a different number and still don’t get any ringing, then you have stumbled into a different likely scenario.
-It’s probably that the other phone is having trouble.
+If you try calling from a different number and still don’t experience any ringing, it’s likely that the issue lies with the recipient’s phone.